stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, kāyappassaddhi cittappassaddhi.
 Tattha yonisomanasikārabahulīkāro—ayamāhāro anuppannassa vā passaddhisambojjhaṅgassa uppādāya, uppannassa vā passaddhisambojjhaṅgassa bhāvanāya pāripūriyā.*

 That is the tranquillity of the body and the tranquillity of the mind.
-The mind that is watchful of its origin, source or beginning as and when they arise, [[yonisomanasikāra]].
+The mind that is watchful of its origin, source or beginning as and when they arise, [yonisomanasikāra](/terminology/yonisomanasikara.md).
 Giving frequent attention with such a mind is the nutrient that, when offered, will lead to the rise of the not-yet arisen awakening factor of Tranquillity (*passaddhi*) or will fulfil the awakening factor of Tranquillity (*passaddhi*)  that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā samādhisambojjhaṅgassa uppādāya, uppannassa vā samādhisambojjhaṅgassa bhāvanāya pāripūriyā?*